laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture3.md

 ## <a id='error'></a>Error sources for Illumina sequencing

-The main source of errors is the asynchronicity of the various molecules in a dot.
+The main source of errors is the asynchronicity of the various molecules in a dot stemming from the randomness intrinsic to chemical processes.

-In a cycle there are molecules where two ddNTPs are attached (due to the first one being attached being a dNTP rather than a ddNTP).
-This is shown in  pane 3 in cycle 1 in the figure below.
-Here the molecule bound to a dGTP rather than a ddGTP.
-Thus the synthesis was not terminated, and the molecule bound to a ddATP as well.
-This led to it emitting light corresponding to A rather than G, leading to an inconsistency with a molecule where this defect may not have occurred.
-This results to the strand *leading*.
+During the washing away of the dNTPs step, a small fraction of dNTPs will inevitably remain.
+Therefore for some DNA molecules, DNA polymerase will attach a dNTP rather than just a ddNTP.
+The synthesis will not be terminated, and the polymerase will ultimately attach both a dNTP and a ddNTP.
+This results in some strands being one or more bases longer than normal.
+These strands are said to be *leading*.

-Another error would occur if termination is not reversed in the washing cycle.
-In the figure below, this is shown in pane 2 in cycle 3.
-Here the termination of G is not reversed.
-Thus this molecule emits light corresponding to G rather  than light corresponding to A. This  leads to an inconsistency in the corresponding output signal (compared to a molecule where this has not occured).
+Because enzymes are not perfectly efficient, another error would occur if termination is not reversed in the washing cycle.
+Therefore some strands will miss a cycle and be one base shorter than normal.
 These strands are said to be *lagging*.

 <div class="fig figcenter fighighlight">
   <img src="/Win2018/assets/lecture3/errors_in_sbs.png" width="60%">